WeirdMidas/SkySceneAddon/README.md

   - 6GB of RAM the app needs to use 128mb to compress.
 With the compression period occurring every 60 seconds
   - 8GB of RAM the app needs to use 192MB to compress.
 With the compression period occurring every 90 seconds
   - 12GB of RAM or more the app needs to use 256MB to compress.
 With the compression period occurring every 90 seconds
+- Optimizations, changes or improvements in memory management for specific platforms/manufacturers.
+This means that the module also optimizes not only AOSP devices, but also specific ROMs and platforms in their memory management.
+Currently it is very limited containing only the optimization for Xiaomi to disable or enable Mi_reclaim, but it is a proposal that the module will follow for users who would like specific optimizations for their device instead of just optimizing AOSP parameters.
 - Introduce hybrid swap!
 A virtual memory management technique that combines swapfile + zram + ppr, allowing swapping costs to be reduced by up to 27% and still increasing effective memory by 17% even with 1gb of swapfile, It also exponentially reduces writes to storage by allowing a more beneficial swapfile reclaim.
 As such, it can only be used to its full potential on devices with PPR (per-process reclaim) which are only found on phones with qualcomm processors.
 And hybrid swap is also required to activate the swapfile (if you use it together with ZRAM), if you do not have a snapdragon processor, hybrid swap can still be used, but only swapfile + zram, excluding ppr from the list (excluding swapping costs, reduced storage degradation and improved effective memory increase)
-- Customizable ZRAM size, compression algorithm and whether or not to use ZRAM dedup (needs kernel support) with the ZRAM size ranging from 0G to 6G.
+- Customizable ZRAM size, compression algorithm, whether or not to use ZRAM dedup also added ZRAM Writeback + Writeback Daemon. (needs kernel support) with the ZRAM size ranging from 0G to 6G and the size of the writeback going from 0G to 4G, in addition to other customizations in the daemon such as time to execute the writebacks, wait and how long the daemon sleeps in inactivity in addition to other things..
 And the module will try to have the lowest compression rate of 2.8x, with the attempt to achieve average compression equal to or above the ideal rate of modern Androids of 3.1x
-- Customizable swapfile size (needs hybrid swap active to use with ZRAM), ranges from 0G to 3G
+- Customizable swapfile size, ranges from 0G to 3G
 - SELinux can still be enabled

 ## Requirement